Needi Naadi Oke Katha: Soundtrack

 The soundtrack was composed by Suresh Bobbili and released by Mango Music.

 Release

 Needi Naadi Oke Katha was released worldwide on 23 March 2018.

 Critical reception

 Critics praised the film for its realistic narration.
-Times of India gave 3.5/5 rating and considered that: "the film is refreshingly natural in its emotions and deserves to be seen."
+Times of India gave 3.5/5 rating and considered that "the film is refreshingly natural in its emotions and deserves to be seen."
 The Hindu praised the film for its performances and direction.
-123 Telugu gave 3.25/5 rating and commented that: "Needi Nadi Oke Katha is an emotional family drama which every student and parent can relate to."